9+ reasons why men won’t discuss their mental health:

 Hugh Martin, founder of counselling service Man Enough, says the first step is to encourage conversations within organisations – such as sporting clubs, groups and workplaces – making space available for men to talk about how they’re going.

-More than that; we need to be teaching our children about emotions and how to manage or cope with them.
+More than that; we need to be teaching our children about men’s mental health, emotions and how to manage or cope with them.

 Let little boys know it’s okay to cry if they’re hurt or sad.
 Show them pictures of different faces, showing anger, smiles, laughing, shy, happy and sad – get them to point to a face that will explain how they’re feeling right now.
 Never tell them “big boy’s don’t cry.”